wjessop/em-campfire/README.md

 The cache object should conform to the get/set API of the [redis-rb](https://github.com/redis/redis-rb) lib (making that a drop-in replacement).
 Just make sure that you use the synchrony driver.

+#### :ignore_self

+em-campfire receives messages that it posted on it's streaming connections.
+By default it processes these just as it would any other message. set :ignore_self to true to make it ignore messages it sends.

 ## Requirements

 I've tested it in Ruby >= 1.9.3.